One of the nation's first post-war, regional-class shopping centers was built in Chicagoland. Originally known as the

 Graphic from the Sears Holdings Corporation

-Sears, Roebuck & Company was acquired by Kmart Holdings (nee' Kmart Corporation) in March 2005.
+Sears, Roebuck & Company was acquired by Kmart Holdings (formerly the Kmart Corporation) in March 2005.
 The merged companies were placed under a new corporate heading known as Sears Holdings.
 However, stores continued to operate under the original Sears and Kmart banners.
-After years of declining sales, Sears Holdings filed for Chapter 11 bankruptcy on October 15, 2018.
+After years of declining sales (and some serial asset stripping), Sears Holdings filed for Chapter 11 bankruptcy in October 2018.

 Between November 1999 and February 2014, Sears' largest store was located in Canada's TORONTO EATON CENTRE.
 It enveloped 817,800 square feet (Note: the Canadian Simpsons-Sears co-branding had been retired in 1973).